-For example, if you ran a CPL campaign paying $4 to gather a list of 1,000 people who were interested in buying an Playstation 4, you would pay $4,000 dollars once you had 1,000 contact details.
+For example, if you ran a CPL campaign paying $4 to gather a list of 1,000 people who were interested in buying a Playstation, you would pay $4,000 dollars once you had 1,000 contact details.

 Note: CPL can also occasionally mean Cost Per Land.
 Cost Per Land is basically the same as Cost Per Click – it just means that publishers only get paid when a user fully loads up the landing page after clicking on an ad, as opposed to just having to click on it (there can be some discrepancy between these two figures due to loading times).

-This is difficult to quantity as it depends what the lead is for.
-High value leads for high value sales will be worth a lot, but that doesn’t mean the CPL rate will be high as the conversion rate might be low.
+This is difficult to quantify as it depends on what the lead is for.
+High value leads for high-value sales will be worth a lot, but that doesn’t mean the CPL rate will be high as the conversion rate might be low.

 It also depends on who wants who is booking the campaign – if it’s the company who is going to use the lead then a reasonable amount might be paid.
 If it’s a lead generation company, then they will need to sell the leads on, so will pay as little as possible.